directus/directus/docs/guides/extensions/hooks-validate-number-twilio.md

 # Use Hooks To Validate Phone Numbers Using Twilio

 Hooks allow you to trigger your own code when events are emitted from Directus.
-This guide will show you how to prevent a record from saving if a phone number is not valid using Twilio's Lookup API.
+This guide will show you how to prevent a record from saving if a phone number is not valid using the Twilio Lookup API.

 ## Install Dependencies